For Prospective Authors

 For more on what we can offer to prospective authors, see Why Publish with NUS Press.

-We accept proposals based on how the title fits into our publishing mission, how significant the topic is to scholars working in the field, how we view the market for the book as described, etc. All accepted manuscripts are then subject to a stringent peer review process, and must be approved for publication by the University Publishing Committee, drawn from the NUS faculty.
+We accept proposals based on how the title fits into our publishing mission, how significant we believe the work will be will be to scholars working in the field, how we view the market for the book as described, etc. All accepted manuscripts are then subject to a stringent peer review process, and must be approved for publication by the University Publishing Committee, drawn from the NUS faculty.

 We do not accept unrevised dissertations, festschriften, conference proceedings, contemporary fiction or student work.